 Not many foreigners living in Medellín own cars.
-About three years ago, I surveyed 200 foreigners living in Medellín and found that only 18 percent had cars.
+About four years ago, I surveyed 200 foreigners living in Medellín and found that only 18 percent had cars.
 With the inexpensive Medellín metro system, inexpensive buses and inexpensive taxis, a car isn’t needed by most foreigners living in Medellín.

 Most of the foreigners that have cars in the Medellín area tend to live in El Poblado (particularly up the hills) or further away from the city in places like Rionegro near the Medellín International Airport.

 However, if you do have a car in Colombia it is important to understand auto insurance in Colombia, as it works differently than in other countries like the U.S.